Which command is primarily used to execute Puppet manifests?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

 The command primarily used to execute Puppet manifests is "puppet apply."
-This command is essential for applying the configurations defined in a manifest directly to a node.
-When you use "puppet apply," you're telling Puppet to read the specified manifest file, interpret its content, and then enforce the defined state on the system where the command is run.
+This command is designed to apply the resources defined in a Puppet manifest file directly on the local system where the command is executed.
+When you use "puppet apply," it takes the specified manifest, evaluates it, and then makes the necessary changes to ensure that the system's state matches the configuration defined in that manifest.

 Subscribe